neuspeedruns/Leaderboards/README.md

 - **NUPD Non-Emergency Number**: *(617) 373-2121*
 - **NUPD Emergency Number**: *(617) 373-3333*

+Also, if you are planning on running on campus, the following must be followed:
+- Complete your Daily Wellness Check on the day of your run
+- Get Tested at Cabot, or have been tested NEGATIVE within the past 3 days (as required by all Regular In-Person students).
+- Wear a mask during your run
+- Maintain social distance from others if you are running/filming with someone

 Remember, this may seem obvious, but you cannot take the same risks you would when speedrunning a video game.

 ---